 Social and Lifestyle with OCD

-STRESS ALERT: OUR OCD MAY TEMPORARILY INCREASE due to our personal emotional excitement about the cold weather, and responses to what's
+STRESS ALERT: OUR OCD MAY TEMPORARILY INCREASE due to our personal emotional excitement about the autumn, & responses to what's

-happening in the news, medical/dental appointments, and any new changes in your own life.
-We should discuss how to deal with these concerns in support
+happening in the news, politics, medical/dental appointments, and any new changes in your own life.
+We should discuss how to deal with these concerns

 Co-occurring Disorders; (OCD) 15 to 20 Percent of Exercise Addicted Individuals Are Also Dependent on Nicotine, Alcohol, or Illicit Drugs